 Promoting a podcast or video series takes as much work as a recording and editing the episodes, if not more.
 No matter how you craft your promotional strategy, it is important to focus on your target audience and how your product or service can benefit them.
 Marketing your podcast is meant to be fun and experimental.
 Some tactics might work better than others, but podcasting is all about testing.

-With the Amplified Marketing Platform, it allows you to publish creative podcasts and video content, which can be easily broken down into smaller clips that can be amplified across different channels.
+If you're looking for a podcast marketing company to help you get started, take a look at Casted.
+Our platform allows you to publish creative podcasts and video content, which can be easily broken down into smaller clips that can be amplified across different channels.
 Use key metrics to understand your audience and how content influences revenue.
 Book a demo to see how Casted can be the solution to all your podcast and video marketing needs.

 To learn more about how Casted can help make promoting your podcast or video series easier, sign up for our newsletter today.